Climate Change Initiatives

 - Sanken Group's Efforts to Reduce GHG Emissions

-- Response to the Energy Conservation Law and the Law Concerning the Promotion of Measures to Cope with Global Warming
+- Initiatives to comply with the Energy Conservation Act and the Act on Promotion of Global Warming Countermeasures

 - Sanken Electric Semiconductor Reliability Evaluation Center